Tetranitrogen: Applications

-Tetranitrogen and other similar polynitrogen compounds are predicted to be good candidates for use as high-energy-density matter (HEDM), high energy fuel sources with small weight in comparison with traditional liquid and fuel cell-based energy sources.
+Tetranitrogen and other similar polynitrogen compounds are predicted to be good candidates for use as high-energy-density matter (HEDM), high-energy fuel sources with small weight in comparison with traditional liquid- and fuel-cell-based energy sources.
 The N≡N triple bond of N_{2} is much stronger (energy of formation of 229 kcal/mol) than either an equivalent one and a half N=N double bonds (100 kcal/mol, i.e. 150 kcal/mol total) or an equivalent three N−N single bonds (38.4 kcal/mol, i.e. 115 kcal/mol total).
-Because of this, polynitrogen molecules are expected to readily break down into harmless N_{2} gas, in the process releasing large amounts of chemical energy.
-This is in contrast to carbon containing compounds which have lower energies of formation for an equivalent number of single or double bonds than for a C≡C triple bond, allowing for the thermodynamically favorable formation of polymers.
+Due to this, polynitrogen molecules are expected to readily break down into harmless N_{2} gas, in the process releasing large amounts of chemical energy.
+This is in contrast to carbon-containing compounds which have lower energies of formation for an equivalent number of single or double bonds than for a C≡C triple bond, allowing for the thermodynamically favorable formation of polymers.
 It is for this reason that the only allotropic form of nitrogen found in nature is molecular nitrogen (N_{2}) and why novel strategies of synthesizing polynitrogen allotropes in a cost-efficient manner are so highly sought after.